Depending upon the scale and type of work involved, there are different options available for making Building Regulations applications.

 The form requires details of all Dutyholders, Commencement date and other relevant information.

 A detailed assessment of the submitted drawings will be carried out by a Building Control Surveyor.

 If your plans comply with the building regulations you will receive a notice stating that they have been approved.
 If Building Control is not satisfied you may be asked to make amendments or provide more details.
-Alternatively, a conditional approval may be issued.
+Alternatively, an approval with requirements may be issued.
 This will either specify modifications which must be made to the plans; or will specify further plans which must be deposited with your authority.

 If your plans are rejected the reasons will be stated in the notice.
 A full plans approval notice is valid for three years from the date of deposit of the plans

 You are then safe in the knowledge that providing you and your builder constructs strictly in accordance with those plans, and any conditions on the approval, the regulations will be satisfied.

 Minor variations in construction can be agreed as work progresses, major changes may require amended details to be submitted (variations may need to be dealt with separately and differently under other legislation e.g. planning permission).